Kōji Gushiken

-Kōji Gushiken (具志堅 幸司, Gushiken Kōji) (born November 12, 1956, in Ōsaka) is a former Olympic gymnast for Japan at the 1984 Summer Olympics in Los Angeles, California, where he won a total number of five medals, including two gold.
+Kōji Gushiken (具志堅 幸司, Gushiken Kōji) (born November 12, 1956, in Ōsaka) is an Olympic gymnast for Japan at the 1984 Summer Olympics in Los Angeles, California, where he won a total number of five medals, including two gold.
 He broke an ankle in May 1985 which prevented him from training for 3 months and hindered his performances at the 1985 World Championships.
 Gushiken announced his retirement at the 1985 Chūnichi Cup.
-He currently coaches other Olympic contenders.
+He currently coaches other Olympic contenders, including two-time Olympic individual all-around gold medallist Kōhei Uchimura.